-Companies could provide tons of marketing material proclaiming their safe manufacturing processes, but for a product that’s still unregulated, consumers need proof.
+Companies could provide tons of marketing material proclaiming their excellent manufacturing processes, but for a product that’s still unregulated, consumers need proof.
 After all, CBD oil is something you’ll be putting in your body.
 While it drives up the cost incurred by manufacturers, any quality CBD provider will have their products third-party lab tested.
 These test results should be readily available on the company website, or at least available on request.
 If you don't find lab reports, the company might not have had their products third-party lab tested.
-So is it safe to use?
+So is it okay to use?
 Microbes, solvents, toxins and heavy metals are a few of the things that could end up in, say, a cheap CBD vape oil that hasn’t been tested.
 These substances, when inhaled, could put your body at serious risk – which is definitely not worth the money saved.

 Other places where manufacturers could employ cost-cutting measures are carriers and flavoring.
 For instance, cheap CBD vape juice could contain artificial flavoring and be mixed in a carrier that isn’t the most effective when it comes to bioavailability.
 Bioavailability refers to the amount of CBD that ends up in your bloodstream.
-As long as the carriers used are safe for consumption, it shouldn’t affect your body adversely, but you do end up cheating yourself in the long term when you choose a product that isn’t very bioavailable.
+As long as the carriers used are suitable for consumption, it shouldn’t affect your body adversely, but you do end up cheating yourself in the long term when you choose a product that isn’t very bioavailable.
 What you’re looking for is greatest efficiency at the best price, and while you might pay more for CBD that is emulsified into MCT Oil (which provides great bioavailability), you end up absorbing more CBD too.

 Your biggest concern when you spot cheap CBD oil, should be finding out whether it is synthetic or not.
 Dangerous synthetic cannabinoids are almost identical in structure to natural ones, which might lead one to believe that they’re the same thing.
 Unfortunately, this is not true.
 While natural CBD has no clinically proven side effects as yet, synthetic CBD has several.
 The FDA has stated that these may include diarrhea, low blood pressure, anxiety and stomach pain - and that’s when it’s completely pure.
 If synthetic CBD happens to be mixed in with additives or other chemicals, it could even lead to death.
 It’s crucial to stay away from street-sold CBD.